-According to Indeed.com, 54% of interviewees’ interviews took about a day or two to a week.
+Interview duration: According to Indeed.com, 54% of interviewees’ interviews took about a day or two to a week.
 46% of interviewees’ interviews took two weeks or longer.
-During these interviews, the overall experience that Netflix interviewers have found was that it was close to excellent.
+A majority of the candidates had an excellent experience during the interviews.
 However, more than half of the interviewees found that their interviews at Netflix were more difficult than easy.
-So how did they do it?

 Here’s what a Netflix Software Engineering candidates said about their interview process in terms of the interview process length:

 “During Stage 1, I had my initial phone screening interview with the HR representative of Netflix.
 In Stage 2, I had an interview with the hiring manager.
 Finally, in Stage 3, there was an on-site interview composed of two parts.
 The first part was with four data scientists/engineers.
 The second was with three higher-level executives.
 The questions were a mix of product, business, analytical, and statistics questions.
 Statistics questions mostly revolve around A/B testing (hypothesis testing, etc.).
 There can be some easy-medium-level SQL questions.
 Analytical questions include a hypothetical problem to analyze, metrics to evaluate product performance, etc. Higher-level executives mostly focus mostly on the background and experience.”

 “During the first stage, I had my initial phone screen with an HR representative.
 The second stage, I had another phone interview, but with an engineer.
 In my final stage, I had an on-site composed of two parts.
 The first part consisted of 4 technical interviews and 1 HR representative interview.
 After completing those interviews, I had a meeting with two directors from Google.”